Are you visiting Copenhagen in winter and you’re wondering what are the best things to do? I’ve got you covered!

 Copenhagen is said to be the world’s most bike-friendly city in the world.
 It has bridges for bicycles, curb-separated tracks on most roads, as well as cycle superhighways, making riding a bike very safe and convenient.

-In fact, this is how the locals commute to work, pick up their kids from school, or do their shopping.
+This is how the locals commute to work, pick up their kids from school, or do their shopping.
 So why won’t to take advantage of this and explore the city on two wheels?!

 If you do decide to rent a bike in Copenhagen, make sure you familiarize yourself with the biking rules of the city first.
 Don’t worry, they’re pretty simple and logical.